 Less Coverage:

 CPI collects prices of items mostly from urban areas and it does not collect prices from rural or remote areas.
-Still, the CPI does not take into account the difference in spending patters between households.
-Some spends a lot more on one item than other, which introduces the bias in weight given to typical item in basket.
+Still, the CPI does not take into account the difference in spending patterns between households.
+Some spend a lot more on one item than another, which introduces the bias in the weight given to a typical item in a basket.
 This will lower the power of CPI to accurately measure the actual price change.

 Producer Price Index, PPI

-It is a measure of average change in price received by the producers of goods and services.
-PPI is measured as the weighted average price of goods and services at the first commercial transaction by producer.
-In other terms, PPI measures the average movement of price change of goods and services as they leave producer.
-It excludes taxes, transports and trade margins that the purchaser would have to pay.
+It is a measure of the average change in price received by the producers of goods and services.
+PPI is measured as the weighted average price of goods and services at the first commercial transaction by the producer.
+In other terms, PPI measures the average movement of price change of goods and services as they leave the producer.
+It excludes taxes, transport, and trade margins that the purchaser would have to pay.

-As oppose to CPI, which is a measurement of price movement from the perspective of purchaser, PPI is measurement of price movement from the perspective of seller.
-The purchasers’ and sellers’ price can differ because of the indirect taxes, subsidies, transports and trade margins.
+As opposed to CPI, which is a measurement of price movement from the perspective of the purchaser, PPI is a measurement of price movement from the perspective of the seller.
+The purchasers’ and sellers’ prices can differ because of the indirect taxes, subsidies, transports, and trade margins.

-The PPI indexes are published in various forms based on the classification of industry, product and end use.
-For this purpose, PPI calculation follows mainly three classification structures – Industry Classification, Commodity Classification (on the basis of similarity or material composition) and Commodity-based Final Demand-Intermediate Demand (FD-ID) System.
+The PPI indexes are published in various forms based on the classification of industry, product, and end-use.
+For this purpose, PPI calculation follows mainly three classification structures – Industry Classification, Commodity Classification (based on similarity or material composition), and Commodity-based Final Demand-Intermediate Demand (FD-ID) System.

-Generally the Bureau of Statistics of a country compiles PPI in an annual basis.
-The PPI is very important statistic for economic and business decision making, and monitoring inflation.
+Generally, the Bureau of Statistics of a country compiles PPI on an annual basis.
+The PPI is a very important statistic for economic and business decision-making, and monitoring inflation.

 Implicit GDP Deflator

 Deflation of current GDP by some constant will produce the real GDP or constant price GDP.
-Therefore, the by-product of deflation process is the implicit GDP deflator.
-The implicit tag is, because the measurement of GDP deflator is not direct as the measurements of CPI and PPI.
-Instead, the calculation of GDP deflator follows the following formula.
+Therefore, the by-product of the deflation process is the implicit GDP deflator.
+The implicit tag is because the measurement of GDP deflator is not as direct as the measurements of CPI and PPI.
+Instead, the calculation of the GDP deflator follows the following formula.

 $$\text{GDP Deflator} = \frac{Current\ GDP}{Real\ GDP} * 100$$

-Unlike in CPI and PPI, GDP deflator is not based on fixed basket of goods and services, and is not necessary to assign weight to items.
-The assignment of weight to items is automatic in measurement of DGP deflator as the buyers vary their spending among different items.
+Unlike in CPI and PPI, the GDP deflator is not based on a fixed basket of goods and services and is not necessary to assign weight to items.
+The assignment of weight to items is automatic in the measurement of the DGP deflator as the buyers vary their spending among different items.

 DGP deflator measures more accurate pictures of the inflation in the economy than CPI.
 Thus implicit DGP deflator is important for economists, while CPI is important for consumers.